mehdieidi/tunelo/README.md

  scenarios where you have a private network behind a NAT gateway or firewall, and you want the internal devices to access the internet using the public IP address of the gateway.

+After running the following command, you can install the iptables-persistent package using apt to make the rule persistent.

 ``` bash
 $ iptables -A POSTROUTING -t nat -s 10.8.0.0/24 -j MASQUERADE
 ...
 ```

+## Enable IP Forwarding on Linux

 The following command is used to enable IP forwarding on a Linux system.
 IP forwarding is a feature that allows a Linux system to route traffic between different network interfaces or subnets.

+After running the following command, you can edit the /etc/sysctl.conf and set the net.ipv4.ip_forward parameter to 1.
+Then run sysctl -p to make the IP forwarding persistent.

 ``` bash
 $ echo 1 > /proc/sys/net/ipv4/ip_forward